vinceimbat/vinceimbat/content/Feeling Empty After Finishing A Big Project.md

 # Familiar Doldrums

-Today marks the end of several months of trying to construct a [[thoughts/life management system]]—an integrated productivity, knowledge management, and total life system.
+Today marks the end of several months of trying to construct a [[life management system]]—an integrated productivity, knowledge management, and total life system.
 It has been a fulfilling, revealing, and exciting project to build.
 It’s much needed too because for so long I have been unable to organize my life in a way that totally made sense to me.
 Being someone who admires and “needs” organization, not being able to do this meant years of procrastination and psychological stress.
 I was able to address this mental burden in the past three months or so and I have a functioning minimum viable life system to show for it.

 I know that it is already achieving what it was built to do because I am feeling less anxious about it.
 I am ready to move on for the next project.